mmazab/LifeQA/README.md

-# LifeQA code
+# LifeQA data and code

-PyTorch code that accompanies our LREC 2020 paper:
+This repo contains the data and PyTorch code that accompanies our LREC 2020 paper:

 [LifeQA: A Real-life Dataset for Video Question Answering](https://www.aclweb.org/anthology/2020.lrec-1.536/)